nain415/td2/README.md

 WHERE results.n > 1
 ORDER BY hours_played DESC, classicElo DESC

+-- FIX ON 1
+CREATE TEMP VIEW s_matches AS
+SELECT DISTINCT match_id FROM (
+SELECT *, row_number() OVER (PARTITION BY match_id) as n
+		FROM playermatch
+		JOIN player on player.id = playermatch.player_id
+		WHERE substr(player.playerName, 1, 1) LIKE 's'
+		GROUP BY playerName)
+		WHERE n > 1

+CREATE TEMP VIEW s_players AS
+SELECT * FROM player
+JOIN s_matches ON playermatch.match_id = s_matches.match_id
+LEFT JOIN playermatch ON player.id = playermatch.player_id
+WHERE playerName LIKE 's%'

 2 (3 dif. coloured bar charts) - stats about games played throughout each day of the first week of august 2022